hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1316_chapter_vii.md

 The Master was longing to leave us all and go away into some place of quiet, alone.
-But we, not knowing this, insisted on accompanying him to the Coloured Springs, called "Kshir Bhavâni", or "Milk of the Mother".
+But we, not knowing this, insisted on accompanying him to the Coloured Springs, called "Kshir Bhavāni", or "Milk of the Mother".
 It was said to be the first time that Christian or Mohammedan had ever landed there, and we can never be thankful enough for the glimpse we had of it since afterwards it was to become the most sacred of all names to